prestonvanloon/bazel-buildbarn/README.md

 containers on Kubernetes.
 In such environments it is generally impossible to use [sandboxfs](https://github.com/bazelbuild/sandboxfs/), meaning `bbb_worker` uses basic UNIX credentials management (privilege separation) to provide a rudimentary form of sandboxing.
+The `bbb_worker` daemon runs as user `root`, whereas the build action is run as user `build`.
+Input files are only readable to the latter.

 Right now this codebase only provides a monolithic builder.
 A distributed version will still need to be implemented.
 It can be